 Backgrounder on Dry Cask Storage of Spent Nuclear Fuel

 Nuclear plants were originally designed to provide temporary onsite storage of used nuclear fuel.
-Known as "spent fuel," these bundles of fuel rods must be replaced periodically because they lose efficiency.
+Known as “spent fuel,” these bundles of fuel rods must be replaced from time-to-time because they lose efficiency.
 About one-third of the nuclear fuel in a reactor is removed and replaced with fresh fuel at each refueling.
-The spent fuel, which generates considerable heat and radiation, is placed into deep pools of water at the reactor site where it can be stored safely.
+The spent fuel, which generates considerable heat and radiation, is placed into deep pools of water at the reactor site, where it can be stored safely.

-Reactor designers expected spent fuel to be stored in pools for a few years before it was shipped offsite to be "reprocessed."
-A reprocessing plant would separate portions that could be recycled into new fuel from the unusable portions, which would be disposed as waste.
+Reactor designers expected spent fuel to be stored in pools for a few years before it was shipped offsite to be “reprocessed.”
+A reprocessing plant would separate portions that could be recycled into new fuel; unusable portions would be disposed as waste.
 But commercial reprocessing never succeeded in the United States, so pools began to fill up.

 Pools Reach Capacity

 As spent fuel accumulated in the pools in the early 1980s, utilities began to look at options for increasing the amount they could store.
 The pools are robust structures that cannot be enlarged.
 So utilities needed to fit more fuel into their pools.
 Current regulations permit two options for expanding pool capacity: re-racking (replacing storage racks to decrease the distance between assemblies) and fuel rod consolidation (removing fuel rods from the assemblies to pack them more densely for storage).
 The NRC must review and approve any such changes.
 But pool capacity can only be expanded so far.

 Utilities began turning to dry storage to manage their spent fuel onsite.
 After a few years in the pool, the fuel has cooled and its radioactivity decreased enough to allow it to be removed.
 Moving spent fuel into dry casks frees up space in the pool to store spent fuel newly removed from the reactor.